taw00/dashcore-rpm/README.md

 ### Advanced: Creating your own tagged builds

-If you are feeling a bit froggy, make the pages versions in your name.
+If you are feeling a bit froggy, build and compile the binary RPMs specific to your name.

 Let's say your name is Barney Miller (initials "bm").